-Staff also told us they felt confident and well supported in their roles both by colleagues and the registered manager, who they described as, "Very supportive."
-They confirmed they received regular supervision - confidential one to one meetings with their line manager - which gave them the opportunity to discuss any concerns or issues they had, identify any specific training they needed and to gain feedback about their own performance.
-One member of staff told us, "It can be very challenging here but we get well supported.
-I have regular supervision and can always bring up any extra training that I need."
-Another member of staff said, "I'm very passionate about what I do and understand the importance of getting it right and being transparent in what we do."
+Staff also told us they felt confident and well supported in their roles both by colleagues and the registered manager, who they described as, "Approachable and very supportive."
+They also confirmed they received regular supervision - confidential one to one meetings with their line manager - which gave them the opportunity to discuss any concerns or issues they had, identify any specific training they needed and to gain feedback about their own performance.

-The provider ensured the care and support needs of people were met by competent staff who were sufficiently trained and experienced to meet their needs effectively.
+The registered manager ensured the care and support needs of people were met by competent staff who were sufficiently trained and experienced to meet their needs effectively.
 One staff member described their induction programme, which had included identifying the training they needed to meet the specific needs of people who lived at the home together with learning about procedures and routines within the home.
 They confirmed they had initially worked alongside (shadowed) more experienced colleagues, until they were deemed competent and they felt confident to work alone.
-They told us, "There definitely wasn't any pressure for me to start, until I felt confident and ready to work unsupervised.
-I've had a week of training, which was very in depth and I've also done three days shadowing, which was very useful."
-They went on to say.
-"I've been very impressed; it all seems very organised here - very professional.
-They (managers) want and expect it all done properly and they don't take any risks."